Impasse Surface of Differential-Algebraic Power System Models: An Interpretation Based on Admittance Matrices: Case study

-We now turn to illustrating inequality \eqref{impassenetwineq} in Theorem \ref{thmimpassenetw}.
-Fig. \ref{figcase9Ivs} depicts the trajectories of the index $\Ivs(t)$ in the three scenarios.
-For scenario 2 that is post-fault stable, $\Ivs(t)$ is less than one for a short period right after the fault is cleared, and converges to a steady-state value that is greater than one.
-For scenario 1 and scenario 3 that are unstable, $\Ivs(t)$ becomes greater than one for a short period due to temporary voltage recovery, but drops below one before voltage collapse.
+Now turn to the trajectories of the index $\Ivs(t)$ in Fig. \ref{figcase9Ivs} to illustrate inequality \eqref{impassenetwineq} in Theorem \ref{thmimpassenetw}.
+For scenario 1 and scenario 3 that are unstable, $\Ivs(t)$ becomes greater than one for a short period due to temporary voltage recovery, but drops below one before voltage collapse (see Fig. \ref{figcase9Ivs13}).
+For scenario 2 that is post-fault stable, $\Ivs(t)$ is less than one for a short period right after the fault is cleared, and converges to a steady-state value that is greater than one (see Fig. \ref{figcase9Ivs2}).
 All these observations coincide with Theorem \ref{thmimpassenetw}.

-Moreover, comparing the trajectories of $\Ivs(t)$ in stable and unstable cases, we find that $\Ivs(t)$ growing over one implies the system recovering from the fault.
-On the other hand, $\Ivs(t)$ dropping below one implies the system being closer to the impasse surface, which can be used to trigger emergency control (e.g., load shedding) for preventing voltage collapse.
-For instance, if the induction motor at bus 8 is cut when $\Ivs(t)$ drops to one, which respectively refers to 8.08~s and 1.33~s in scenario 1 and scenario 3, then the corresponding post-fault system becomes stable (see Fig. \ref{figcase9shed808} and Fig. \ref{figcase9shed133}).
-It shows the effectiveness of taking ``$\Ivs(t)$ dropping to one'' as an early indicator of voltage collapse.
-Note that this demonstration is preliminary as some practical factors are not included, such as the response time and optimal amount of load shedding.
-Nevertheless, it provides a new viewpoint to improve short-term voltage stability, a systematic framework of which will be considered in future works.
+Moreover, we preliminarily show the potential of utilizing the index $\Ivs(t)$ in corrective control of voltage collapse.
+As inferred from Theorem~\ref{thmimpassenetw}, ``$\Ivs(t)$ dropping below one'' serves as an early indicator of the system being closer to the impasse surface, which can be used to trigger control actions (e.g., load shedding) for preventing voltage collapse.
+For instance, if the induction motor at bus 8 is cut when $\Ivs(t)$ drops to one, which respectively refers to 8.08~s and 1.33~s in scenario 1 and scenario 3 (the action time of cutting the motor is ignored for simplicity), then the corresponding post-fault system becomes stable (see Fig. \ref{figcase9shed808} and Fig. \ref{figcase9shed133}), which provides a new viewpoint for short-term voltage stability enhancement.
+On the other hand, due to the conservativeness of Theorem~\ref{thmimpassenetw}, ``$\Ivs(t)$ dropping below one'' alone may not be an adequate criterion by itself in practice.
+For instance, the stable trajectory in scenario 2 also experiences a very short period of time where $\Ivs(t)$ is below one (see the sharp sag around 1.0~s in Fig. \ref{figcase9Ivs2}).
+It implies that some other logics, such as the duration of $\Ivs(t)$ being below one, need to be supplemented to achieve a better decision making on control actions.
+A more systematic and practical framework on this issue will be further explored in the future.